 Read the Caprelsa (vandetanib) Side Effects Center for a complete guide to possible side effects

-Drugs that are CYP3A4 inducers can decrease vandetanib plasma concentrations.
+Rifampicin, a strong CYP3A4 inducer, decreased vandetanib plasma concentrations.
 Avoid concomitant use of known strong CYP3A4 inducers during CAPRELSA therapy.
-Avoid the use of St. John's Wort because it can decrease vandetanib exposure unpredictably.
+Avoid concomitant use of St. John's Wort because it can decrease vandetanib exposure unpredictably [see CLINICAL PHARMACOLOGY].

-Avoid the administration of CAPRELSA with agents that may prolong the QT interval [see WARNINGS AND PRECAUTIONS].
+Avoid concomitant use of CAPRELSA with agents that may prolong the QT interval [see WARNINGS AND PRECAUTIONS].

 Read the Caprelsa Drug Interactions Center for a complete guide to possible interactions